kean/Nuke/README.md

 ## Design<a name="h_design"></a>

-Nuke is designed to support and leverage dependency injection.
-It consists of a set of protocols - each with a single responsibility - that come together in an object graph that manages loading, decoding, processing, and caching images.
-You can easily create and use/inject your own implementations of the following core protocols:
+Nuke is designed to support [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+It provides a set of protocols - each with a single responsibility - which manage loading, decoding, processing, and caching images.
+You can easily create and inject your own implementations of those protocols:

 |Protocol|Description|
 |--------|-----------|